 Review materials are grouped by topic.
 Please review the information provided in each link prior to the summit.

-- Several parameters are captured on both the Audiology and Speech-Language Pathology chart such as states requiring a doctoral degree for Audiology, state specific continuing education requirements, and states without clinical fellowship licensure status.
-The Speech-Language Pathology Assistants chart includes states that license, register or certify support personnel and states that require bachelor's degree, associate's degree, or a high school diploma.
+- The Audiology and Speech-Language Pathology Assistants chart [PDF] includes states that license, register or certify support personnel and states that require bachelor's degree, associate's degree, or a high school diploma.

 - ASHA has launched an Associates Program for Speech-Language Pathology Assistants.
 The Assistants Center includes information about requirements, ASHA position statements on support personnel, and resources for the associate.

 - The Recruitment and Retention in Education Settings web page provides data, reports, successful models, and resources to recruit and retain qualified SLPs in school settings.